 Do you want to visit English-speaking countries?
-If yes, then this article is for you.
+If yes, then this article about the best of English speaking countries is for you.
 You would be surprised at how much English is spoken around the world.
-Some non English speaking countries have a large number of people who speak the language, which makes it more interesting.
+Some non-English speaking countries have a large number of people who speak the language, which makes it more interesting.

 This list includes fifteen countries, all of which have a population of more than 90% English speaking citizens.
 It is possible that some of them will catch you off guard!